Pratyush/hekaton-system/docs/cpu_arch_sketch.md

 }

-struct BigtickRunningEvals {
+struct transcript_checkerRunningEvals {
-    // The time-sorted trace of our execution
+    // The time-sorted transcript of our execution
     time_tr_exec: RunningEval,

-    // The mem-sorted trace of our execution
+    // The mem-sorted transcript of our execution
     mem_tr_exec: RunningEval,

-    // The unsorted trace of the initial memory that's read in our execution
+    // The unsorted transcript of the initial memory that's read in our execution
     tr_rinit_accessed: RunningEval,

-    // The time- (and therefore mem-) sorted trace of the public input tape
+    // The time- (and therefore mem-) sorted transcript of the public input tape
     tr_tape: RunningEval,
 }

+// TODO: Update transcript_checker to handle Harvard architecture.
+With Harvard, mem_tr_adj_seq
+// would be replaced with two values:
+//     mem_prog_tr_adj_pair: [TranscriptEntry; 2]
+//     mem_data_tr_adj_pair: [TranscriptEntry; 2]
+// The memory consistency checks would be identical, though it'd have to absorb the values into
+// different polynomials.

 // Represents a transition function at time `t`, possibly doing a memory operation given by
 // `mem_op`. `metadata` holds the public program metadata. `state` holds the current CPU state.
 // `pc_load` is the load necessary to fetch the current instruction from memory. `evals` are the
 // evaluations of the various polynomials we use to track RAM and tape consistency.
-// `mem_tr_adj_pair` represents a pair of adjacent entries in the mem-sorted RAM transcript.
+// `mem_tr_adj_seq` represents a triple of adjacent entries in the mem-sorted RAM transcript.
 //
-// Returns the next timestamp, the updated CPU state, and the updated running evals fn bigtick(
+// Returns the next timestamp, the updated CPU state, and the updated running evals fn transcript_checker(
     metadata: ProgramData,
     t: Word,
     state: CpuState,
     pc_load: TranscriptEntry,
     mem_op: TranscriptEntry,
-    evals: BigtickRunningEvals,
+    evals: transcript_checkerRunningEvals,
-    mem_tr_adj_pair: (TranscriptEntry, TranscriptEntry),
+    mem_tr_adj_seq: [TranscriptEntry; 3],
-) -> (Word, CpuState, BigtickRunningEvals) {
+) -> (Word, CpuState, transcript_checkerRunningEvals) {
     // Get the challenge point.
 We'll need this for polynomial evals let chal = metadata.chal;